SimranUpadhyay26/Facial-Recognition/README.md

 - **Database Management**: The user interface includes features for managing a database of recognized faces.

-- **Gender identification and Age Prediction** : The GUI not only detect and recognize faces but also determine the gender of the detected individual and ge prediction of the user.
+- - **Gender Identification and Age Prediction:** The GUI not only detects and recognizes faces but also predicts the gender and estimated age of the detected person.

 - **Real-Time Processing**: The app offers real-time processing capabilities, allowing users to perform face detection and recognition on live video feeds from webcams or other camera sources.